Pdleon/pdleon.github.io/_posts/2020-10-06-Retrieve PSTN Calls with Microsoft Graph.md

 - Final thoughts:
   - Thank you to Lee for this script , great work
   - Where do we go from here ?
-Since Microsoft only stores information up to 1 year, perhaps there is a need to move this data to another repository whether is a Sharepoint List or Microsoft lists, an external/internal database or simply leave it on a json,csv file for archiving purposes.
+Since Microsoft only stores  this information up to 1 year, perhaps there is a need to move this data to another repository whether is a SharePoint List or  the new kid on the block: Microsoft Lists, an external/internal database or simply leave it on a json or csv file for archiving purposes.
-  - What do we do with all this data, we can leverage Power Bi to display a nice graph or  call trend within your environment but also this could serve to your helpdesk or admin to troubleshoot PSTN calls or to comply with your company governance.
+  - What do we do with all this data, we can leverage PowerBi to populate areas of interest or call volume per service/account, trends within your environment but also this could serve to your helpdesk or admin to troubleshoot PSTN calls or to comply with your company governance.